 Your doctor or nurse will explain your treatment to you and answer any questions you have.

-Your treatment may continue for a number of years, and you will need to have regular check-ups and blood tests.
-If you have any problems, or notice any new symptoms in between these times, let your nurse or doctor know as soon as possible.
+You will need to have regular check-ups and blood tests.
+If you have any problems, or notice any new symptoms in between appointments, let your nurse or doctor know as soon as possible.

 This information has been compiled using information from a number of reliable sources, including: